 GPHR (Global Professional in Human Resources)

-You can also get certifications from the Society for Human Resource Management (SHRM) and various other companies, colleges, and universities.
+You can also get certifications from the Society for Human Resource Management (SHRM) and various other organizations, colleges, and universities.
 To stay on top of the most current practices in HR, it's a good idea to complete certifications throughout your career.

 Read more: What Is Human Resources and HR Management?